nunto/RPiSensors/README.md

 cd /home/pi/SensorProject
 sudo python3 SensorMain.py
 ```

+If for any reason booting on launch is no longer needed, it can be turned off by adding a # before sudo python3 SensorMain.py in the previous step.

 If an error saying "Cannot load w1 kernel modules" occurs, rebooting the Pi should resolve the issue.